- Is delaying aging a better strategy than preventing cancer, heart disease and obesity for wellness?

 The molecular spins around RNA and DNA are also drastically altered daily and seasonally due to the sensitivity and specificity of the mitochondria and its proteins.
 This directly alters your epigenetic programming and its library’s variability and ability to react to all environmental pressures from changes in the sun’s electromagnetic spectrum of energies and forces in our environment.
 These electrical changes are measured in your redox potential in every cell of your body.
 The direct effects are found experimentally in DNA methylation and histone acetylation patterns in cells.

 When glutathione drops, it implies that you are using up your cysteine stores too quickly.
 It turns out using up cysteine too fast makes you age faster than your biologic age and makes you ill on the way to accomplishing that task.
+It also implies thiamine stores are destroyed as redox power is lost.
+As a result, pyruvate rises and so will blood lactate as ATP drops.

 The PPP has one more key element that many have forgotten: it makes and restores the key reducing chemical element, NADPH, to replenish glutathione in all cells, but especially the liver.
 This is why detoxification of any toxin is directly linked to the redox potential of any cell.
 Clearing a toxin does you no good if you cannot generate a redox potential.
 I mentioned that in EMF 4.
 REDOX BEFORE YOU DETOX!!!!